Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 You can breathe underwater, and you gain a Swim Speed equal to your Speed.

 You can also cast [:spell-lv3: Water Breathing] once without expending a spell slot.
-You regain the ability to cast it in this way again when you finish a Long Rest.
+You regain the ability to cast it in this way again when you finish a **:rest-long: Long Rest**.

 ---